IanTeda/express-sequelize-api/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is a repository template for starting a RESTful API server, with basic user functionalty already added.
+This is a repository template for starting a RESTful API server, with basic user functionally already added.

 ### Built With